chiffa/BioFlow/dev_log.rst

 On the table:
 -------------

+ - TODO: [SHOW-STOPPER]: debug why GO terms load as the same term

 <node weights/context forwarding>

+ - TODO: change the way the connections between GOs and UPs are loaded into the KnowledgeInterface

+ - TODO: eliminate InitSet saving in KnowledgeInterface and Interactome interface
+    - TODO: they become _background
+    - TODO: _background can be set on init and is intersected with accessible nodes (that are saved)
+        - on _init
+        - on _set_sampling_background

+ - TODO: perform the modification of the background selection and registration logic.
+        TODO: First, it doesn't have to be integrated between the AnnotationAccess interface and ReactomeInterface
+        TODO: Second, we can project the background into what can be sampled instead of re-defining the root of the sampling altogether.
+        TODO: Background is no more a parameter supplied upon constructions, but only for the sampling, where it still gets saved with the sampling code.
+        TODO: the transformation within the sampling is done

+ - TODO: deal with the parse_type inconsistencies (likely remainders of the previous insertions that was off)
+    - TODO: (physical_entity)-refines-(annotation)
+    - TODO: (annotation)-refines-(annotation)
+    - TODO: (annotation)-annotates-(annotation)
+    - TODO: is_next_in_pathway still has custom_from and custom_to

  - DONE: [REFACTOR] The policy for the building of a laplacian relies on neo4j crawl (2 steps) and the matrix build: